Rocket-backed Foodpanda raises $100 million in round led by Goldman

-FRANKFURT Foodpanda, an online takeaway delivery service backed by tech investor Rocket Internet, said on Friday it had received $100 million in a financing round led by a Goldman Sachs hedge fund.
+FRANKFURT Foodpanda, an online takeaway delivery service backed by tech investor Rocket Internet (RKET.DE), said on Friday it had received $100 million in a financing round led by a Goldman Sachs (GS.N) hedge fund.

 Goldman Sachs Investment Partners will take a seat on Foodpanda's advisory board.
 Existing investors including Rocket also took part in the round.
 The Berlin-based company has raised more than $310 million since it was set up in 2012.